Dealing with the practical impact of coronavirus

 It might be helpful to keep a list of key phone numbers near the phone – including family, friends and neighbours who can help out, your medical team at the hospital, the emergency number if you are having chemotherapy, your GP surgery and NHS 111.

-You may have questions about returning to work.
-The government advice is still to work from home if you can, especially if you were previously shielding.
+The government advice is to work from home if you can.

-Speak to your employer about any plans for your workplace to open, and if you can work from home.
+Speak to your employer about working from home.
 Your employer should support this, especially if you have been shielding or are in a high-risk group.
 There is a useful tool on GOV.UK to check whether you should be returning to work.

 If you have pancreatic cancer, you have rights at work and are protected from discrimination.
 Your employer must make reasonable adjustments to allow you to continue working if you want to.
 Macmillan Cancer Support have more information about this.